 The Akamba are not specific about the number of children that each couple had initially.

 As late as 1840, the Akamba were still migrating from what is present day Tanzania where many Akamba are said to have been arbsorbed by the Pare people.

 When you look closely at the name of God in Kamba – Molungu, it means the one from under.
 This may imply against western reasoning that the couple from under who also happened to have daughters was the superior one.
 In the Kikuyu Myth, the couple with the daughters was the superior one while the men were inferior.
 It is noteworthy that the Kikuyu called God Murungu and Ngai interchangeably.
 The word Ngai must have come to common usage much later than Murungu.

 Masoudi, the Arab chronicler writing in AD 943, noted that the Zindj whom he encountered at the coast elected a king whom they called Falime.
 He also noted that,

 ‘there were among them (Zindj) with very sharp teeth.’

 Sharpening teeth was a practice of the Akamba until very recently and it is likely that they were still trading with the coast as early as AD 943.

--lime is the root of the word for spirits in several Bantu languages- Marimu (ogres in Kikuyu); murimo (Disease was thought to be brought about by spirits); Molimo musantu (Holy Spirit in Lingala).
+-lime is the root of the word for spirits in several Bantu languages- Marimu (ogres in Kikuyu); murimo (Disease in kikuyu which was thought to be brought about by spirits); Molimo musantu (Holy Spirit in Lingala).
 Note that it is the daughters of the Couple from underground who started the ‘Mbai ya Aimo’ – Clan of the spirits.
 It is possible that the coast was initially inhabited by the Akamba and that the word Mfalme for King is derived form this ealy interplay with spirits.
 When leaders died, they were deified in ancient Egypt as well as in other parts of Africa.

 This ‘Mbai ya Aimo’ is represented in Kikuyu by Wairimu, head of the Airimu clan.